Tirana What to visit

 » Clock Tower and Et’hem Bey Mosque

-From Skanderbeg Square we spot two more of the city’s important monuments.
+From Skanderbeg Square, we spot two more of the city’s important monuments.
 The first is the Clock Tower, which was once the tallest building in the city.
-Although I had read that it is possible to visit the inside of the tower and for free, I found the tower closed every time I passed by.
+Although I had read that the tower is open for visitors free of charge, every time I passed by, it was closed, making it unclear when access is actually available.

 Tirana What to Visit Et hem Bey Mosque